Extreme durability is what makes butcher blocks so special.

 These are completely safe for cutting and preparing any kind of foodstuff including meat.

 What Paint Color Goes with Butcher Block Countertops?

-When selecting the color and shade of paint for your wooden kitchen counter tops, always consider the undertone of the wood species that has been used.
+When selecting the color and shade of paint for your wooden kitchen countertops, always consider the undertone of the wood species that have been used.

 IMO, neutral colors (like beige, taupe, gray, cream, brown, black, and white) look great and can complement the look of the natural wood in your kitchen.

 But if you want to be creative, there are a range of other hues available to pick from.

 You can get some samples and swatches at your nearby local paint shop like home depot, which will help you get the right color options from the wide variety available.

 Just hold up each color swatch next to the wood you need to paint and seal.

 There are certain wood species that can enhance the look of your kitchen countertop by adding wood backsplash tiles.

 When used together, these can add some extra texture by syncing with butcher blocks.